Best Sun Shirts for Running of 2025

 • The material gets stinky after a single use

-The breathability and light weight of the material landed this sun shirt as one of our favorites.
+The breathability and light weight of the material made this sun shirt one of our favorites.
 We could wear it in warmer temperatures than other options in this guide without overheating.

 Rabbit took care of the small details that make a big difference with this shirt.
 The thumb holes to keep the sleeves down and over the hands are solid, comfortable, and easy to get on and off.
 The hood was large enough to fit over a hat and a ponytail, and it stayed securely on our heads when the wind picked up.
 A small brim on the hood provides extra protection if you’re not wearing a hat underneath it.

 The other fun feature of this sun shirt is the watch window.
-Trying to tug a long-sleeve shirt over a watch while running can be annoying, and keeping the sleeve above your watch can expose your hands to the sun.
-The watch window on this shirt makes it easy to keep an eye on your splits without compromising sun coverage.
+Trying to tug a long-sleeve shirt over a watch while running can be annoying, and keeping the sleeve above your watch can expose your hand and wrist to the sun.
+If you’re someone who wants to keep an eye on your splits or pace, this is a great sun shirt option to allow you to see your watch without having to futz with rolling up your sleeves.

 Made of a blend of synthetic materials, this shirt does pick up an odor fairly quickly.
-That said, the rabbit UPF Deflector 2.0 is an excellent option if you’re frequently running in heat and want coverage from the sun.
+That said, the rabbit UPF Deflector 2.0 is an excellent option if you frequently run in heat and want sun coverage that you can trust.

 Materials: 67% recycled polyester/25% polyester/8% spandex | UPF Rating: 50 | Weight: 6.2 ounces (women’s medium)